pontazaricardo/Arduino_LinkIt7697_Sound_sensor_LED_bar_display/README.md

 Note that the LED bar has only 3 important pins: **3.3V, Gnd** and its input.
 In this case, the input is on pin 8.

-For starting the LED bar, just add the *begin* command to setup.
+For starting it, just add the *begin* command to setup.
 ```arduino
 void setup()
 {